 WHAT IF…the Houston Astros used the first pick of the 1992 draft and selected Derek Jeter?

 T. Sean Shannon is an Emmy award winner, having written for Saturday Night Live for 8 years, 3 as writing supervisor.
-He is a life-long Houston Astros fan and asks the question…
+He is a life-long Houston Astros fan and answers the question.

 1992 – 1995 - MINOR LEAGUES –